-A39.
-Automated tools or techniques may also be used to observe or inspect, in particular assets, for example, through the use of remote observation tools (for example, a drone).
+A41.
+Automated tools or techniques may also be used to observe or inspect particular assets.
+For example, such tools and techniques may include the use of remote observation tools, such as a video camera or drone.

-A40.
+A42.
 Risk assessment procedures performed by auditors of governmental entities may also include observation and inspection of documents prepared by management for the governing body, for example, documents related to performance reporting.

-Information From Other Sources (Ref: par.
+Information From Other Sources (Ref. par.
 15)